Big Herk

-Big Herk (born Amery Dennard on August 30, 1969) is an American rapper from Detroit, Michigan.
+Big Herk is an American rapper from Detroit, Michigan.

 He started with the Detroit-based rap group Rock Bottom.
 He left in 2003 and released his debut Guilty As Charged.
 He was later featured in the movie Project 313.
 He is featured on Slum Village's Detroit Deli: A Taste of Detroit album featuring MC Breed titled It's On, and Obie Trice's Second Round's on Me album featuring Eminem and Trick-Trick title "There They Go".
 He was expected to release his first full-length album titled Over Dose in 2013.

 Big Herk is a playable character in the video game Def Jam: Icon.